Drawing Away Disciples

 So, can true Christians lose their salvation by falling for false doctrines that denigrate the Saviour’s efficacy and sufficiency—that direct people to works-religion, self-righteousness, human potential, and personal development through self-help?

-The Lord has redeemed his people, atoned for his people, saved his people from their sins (Matthew 1.21; Romans 5.10-11; Ephesians 1.7,14).
-And he cherishes and protects his purchased possession to the fullest.
+But the Lord has redeemed his people, atoned for his people, saved his people from their sins (Matthew 1.21; Romans 5.10-11; Ephesians 1.7,14).
+And he cherishes and protects his purchased possession to the fullest—he is well able to save them even to the uttermost.
 “My sheep hear my voice, and I know them, and they follow me: And I give unto them eternal life; and they shall never perish, neither shall any man pluck them out of my hand.
 My Father, which gave them me, is greater than all; and no man is able to pluck them out of my Father’s hand” (John 6.27-29).
+“But this man [Jesus Christ], because he continueth ever, hath an unchangeable priesthood.
+Wherefore he is able also to save them to the uttermost that come unto God by him, seeing he ever liveth to make intercession for them” (Hebrews 7.24-25).

-True Christians have been given eternal life.
+True Christians have been given a gift that will never be taken away: eternal life.
 This being the truth, therefore it must not be true that all these solemn warnings carry within them an implication that those who are saved by Christ, and are kept safe in the hand of God, can lose their salvation.
 But they are nonetheless warnings, so consider yourself warned!
 You must beware false doctrines and those that teach them.
+And you must flee from their errors, stand against their errors, and repent of your own.

 Do not think that God takes sinful doctrines any less seriously than he does sinful deeds.